|Last updated 10.10.17

 at Port Hedland WA in WAA service.

-WAA placed orders with de Havilland Aircraft in England for two of their
+During 1933 WAA placed orders with de Havilland Aircraft in England for

-able to converse with passengers during the flight made a wonderful difference."
+being able to converse with passengers during the flight made a

 The second Dragon VH-URO was assembled at Maylands in April 1934 and prepared for the East-West route with 6 passenger seats but no toilet.
 It carried emergency provisions of biscuits but initially no drinking water because of the weight.
 A landing light was installed on the right side of the nose.
 It departed Maylands on 24 April 1934 on its first service to Adelaide